dolittle007/dolittle007.github.io/about/index.md

 ## Summary

-In the last 6+ years I've been spending my time working on a number of projects, most of them with the central theme of exploring, analyzing and visualizing data in a context of multiple variables and high dimensionality.
+In the last 8+ years I've been spending my time working on a number of projects, most of them with the central theme of exploring, analyzing and visualizing biological data in a context of complicated biology.

-This means that I've been revisiting the core concepts behind methods for association-relationship between multiple sets of variables (i.e. multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).
+This means that I've been revisiting the core concepts behind methods for association-relationship between biological data and biological stories. using different approaches from a broad range of disciplines (e.g. statistics, epidemiology and bioinformatics).

-In particular, I've done a lot of programming and development of software for statistical computations, graphics, and data analysis.
+In particular, I've done a lot of programming and reading for genetics, genomics and data analysis.
 Behind all the stuff that I’ve done there is a single idea and goal:
-**to build a succinct summary of the data I'm analyzing**.
+**to make all the biological data talk the beauty of life**.

 ## Overall Interests